Southern Illinois State Parks and Covid-19

 - Wear a mask if you can.
 It prevents your droplets from exposing others who might be vulnerable to the virus and could easily require life support or may easily die.
 Southern Illinois hospitals are currently not overwhelmed but we must continue to use common sense to keep it that way.

 Stay safe everyone and thank you for reading this update.
 Please share this article with others and encourage others to recreate responsibly!
 Remember, these newly opened state areas are for day-use only.
 No camping activities are allowed at this time.
+Southern Illinois State Parks and Covid-19 is a crisis situation – let’s do our part to protect one and another.

 Shawn J. Gossman